 One of the keys to the success of the show was the publicity around the show.
 This pre-designed flyer will help you spread the word about the show so easily!

 Even more help

-If you’re looking for more ways to engage parents and families, check out all of the fantastic resources there are in Membership Master Plan!
+If you’re looking for more ways to engage parents and families, check out all of the fantastic resources there are in Parent Involvement Success Kit!
 It has done for you parent letters, event ideas with suggested timing and a slew of other resources that’ll boost parent engagement in a hurry!